-We also provide you a list of ccTLDs with vital information such as official NIC for each domain, and their suggested price for comparison.
+We also provide you a list of ccTLDs with vital information, such as the official NIC for each domain and their suggested price for comparison.
 Don’t miss this chance to grab a suitable one for your web business.

-Recommended Reading: Web Hosting Consumer Guide: 9 Tips You Should Know
+9 Web Hosting Tips You Should Know (Before You Pay Up)

 Why Should I Use ccTLD?

 For a higher SEO value for country-based search results.
 This is the greatest benefit of adopting ccTLD as the domain name for your website.
-Google has already stated that their search engine perceive ccTLD as a strong sign that your site is targeted to a certain country, thus it will rank higher in Google’s country-based result, or the country’s local search engine.
+Google has already stated that their search engine perceives ccTLD as a strong sign that your site is targeted to a certain country; thus it will rank higher in Google’s country-based result, or the country’s local search engine.

-ccTLD is good for credibility and it raises the confidence of the users visiting your site, especially when they come from the country of your implemented ccTLD.
-It might be tricky to understand but in certain countries like China, the locals there have the tendency to visit a .cn brand site.
+ccTLD is good for credibility, and it raises the confidence of the users visiting your site, especially when they come from the country of your implemented ccTLD.
+It might be tricky to understand, but in certain countries like China, the locals there tends to visit a .cn brand site.

-This may be because the preference for the language, the locality ensures that webmaster is reachable, and issues like expensive import duty or permanent ban do not often exist.
+This may be because of the preference for the language, the locality ensures that the webmaster is reachable, and issues like expensive import duty or permanent bans do not often exist.

 ccTLD also improves branding.
-With .com domain name, all you can do for branding is get a decent name, but with smart tricks applied on ccTLD branded sites, you could express your creativity, explain your site purpose and even encourage users to act upon the brand.
-The URL is also significantly shorter so it helps users to memorize it quickly.
+With a .com domain name, all you can do for branding is get a decent name, but with smart tricks applied on ccTLD branded sites, you could express your creativity, explain your site’s purpose, and even encourage users to act upon the brand.
+The URL is also significantly shorter, so it helps users to memorize it quickly.

 Besides, you don’t have to limit yourself with domain extensions, names like BuyiPhoneCa.se or RateGa.me could work well as long as they signal user action.

-With ccTLD you could inject more brand information inside the web address to educate visitors more about your brand.
-Take Last.fm and Blip.tv as example, the .fm and .tv domain name already informed users the niche of the site even before they visit the place.
+With ccTLD, you could inject more brand information inside the web address to educate visitors more about your brand.
+Take Last.fm and Blip.tv as an example, the .fm and .tv domain name already informed users the niche of the site even before they visit the place.

 It’s always better to buy a .com domain before you register a ccTLD domain name for your website.
 This is the golden rule for every webmaster, and below are a few critical reasons explaining why failing to follow this rule will possibly cause you great harm or failure.

 First of all, it’s about user-friendliness.
-Internet users are subconsciously trained to retrieve .com domain name every time they recall a sitename, so it’s more likely that they will tie in your site name with the .com extension first.
-If they do this and could not find your site then left, this amounts to a great loss of page views, conversion rates, and analytics data.
+Internet users are subconsciously trained to retrieve the .com domain name every time they recall a site name, so it’s more likely that they will tie in your site name with the .com extension first.
+If they do this and cannot find your site and then leave, this amounts to a great loss of page views, conversion rates, and analytics data.

-And now the dark side of the Internet, a rival could just as easily take your name and build it on the .com domain to take advantage of the customers who come in looking for you.
-They could, brand their site with their own logos and products, which could mislead visitors to believe that you’re part of them.
-Also they could just throw in lots of virus-infected web pages, fraud, or scams to take advantage of your visitors, leading to a bruised reputation.
-You don’t really want to spend time meddling with this even if you could seek for law protection.
+And now, the dark side of the Internet, a rival could just as easily take your name and build it on the .com domain to take advantage of the customers who come in looking for you.
+They could brand their site with their own logos and products, which could mislead visitors to believe that you’re part of them.
+Also, they could just throw in lots of virus-infected web pages, fraud, or scams to take advantage of your visitors, leading to a bruised reputation.
+You don’t really want to spend time meddling with this, even if you could seek law protection.

-Once you have gotten the .com domain name for your website, the next check up you should perform is if the ccTLD has bad performance record, for instance the .cc domain name is famous for spam use.
+Once you have gotten the .com domain name for your website, the next checkup you should perform is if the ccTLD has a bad performance record, for instance, the .cc domain name is famous for spam use.
 You should also be aware that certain ccTLDs are banned by certain countries.
-However, these cases are minor and things could change, so it shouldn’t really stop you from acquiring the ccTLD for all the benefits mentioned above.
+However, these cases are minor, and things could change, so it shouldn’t really stop you from acquiring the ccTLD for all the benefits mentioned above.

 ccTLDs Comparison Chart